home

 Firing up Simply Money is like taking a trip back to the mid-1990s.
 There are no fancy, high-resolution graphics requiring high-dollar video cards.
 There are no 3-meg tutorial videos that you'll never watch.
 There are no "Portfolio Analyzer" or "Itemized Deduction Estimator" extras to clog up your toolbars and menus.
 This is money management at its most basic.

-The opening Desktop Screen (see screenshots below) presents you with the usual menus (File, Edit, Operations, Tools, System, Help).
+The opening Desktop Screen presents you with the usual menus (File, Edit, Operations, Tools, System, Help).
 The desktop itself is divided into three large horizontal sections (Income, Accounts, Payees) and one vertical section at the bottom (with buttons for Help, Write, Reports, Graphs, Register, Balance, and others).
 Users initiate most every common operation by clicking one of the large low-res buttons on the desktop.

 Suppose you were an employee at Nine-to-Five, Inc., and you want to enter today's paycheck and show its deposit into your checking account.
 From the Simply Money desktop, in the "Income" section, you could click the "Nine-to-Five" button.
 This would bring up a window into which you'd enter the necessary numbers.
 It's all shown here.
 Interest and dividend income is entered much the same way.